AshtonStephens/junior_design_greige/README.md

 Junior design is a course that undergraduate Electrical and Computer Engineers take at Tufts that is intended to prepare them for the real world of product design.
-The project boils down to creating an autonomous car that completes a route and some sort of challenge.
+The project boils down to creating an autonomous car that completes a route and some sort of challenge - in this project, the task was to create an autonomous car that could complete a route that looked like roads and avoid pedestrians.

-Creating an autonomous vehicle is hard under normal circumstances -

 Key details of the course are:
 - Every robot is made by a team of 3 Electrical engineering students.
 - Each team member needs to keep an engineering notebook documenting the design process adn parts of the circuit for reference
--
+- Parts of the robot are outsourced to other teams in the class by designing a specification sheet and requesting the design.

 What makes this project hard is:
 - Every part of the bot is made using rudimentary circuit components except the arduino processor and the physical internals of the motors.
-- all rudimentary parts used in the project have spec sheets with somewhat wrong data
+- All rudimentary parts used in the project have spec sheets with somewhat wrong data
-- all parts used have enough variation to make the programming of those components significantly different.
+- Most parts used have enough variation to make the programming required for between identical components significantly different
+- The project description and requirements are designed to be borderline impossible to complete, and the actual project requirements need to be determined by talking to stakeholders - (the professor)

 # Challenges
 ## Challenge 1